 An investment in the securities of the Company is highly speculative and involves numerous and significant risks.
-Such investment should be undertaken only by investors whose financial resources are sufficient to enable them to assume such risks and who have no need for immediate liquidity in their investment.
+Such investment should be undertaken only by investors whose financial resources are sufficient to enable them to assume such risks and who do not need immediate liquidity in their investments.
 Prospective investors should carefully consider the risk factors described below.

-(A) Exploration, Development and Operating Risks
+(A) Exploration, Development, and Operating Risks

 Mining and exploration operations generally involve a high degree of risk.
-The Company's operations are subject to all the hazards and risks frequently encountered in the exploration, development, and production of minerals, including unusual and unexpected geologic formations, seismic activity, rock bursts, cave-ins, flooding and other conditions involved in the drilling and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, damage to life or property, environmental damage and possible legal liability.
+The Company's operations are subject to all the hazards and risks frequently encountered in the exploration, development, and production of minerals, including unusual and unexpected geologic formations, seismic activity, rock bursts, cave-ins, flooding, and other conditions involved in the drilling and removal of material, any of which could result in damage to, or destruction of, mines and other producing facilities, damage to life or property, environmental damage and possible legal liability.
 Although adequate precautions to minimize risk will be taken, mining operations are subject to hazards such as equipment failure or failure of retaining dams around tailings disposal areas, which may result in environmental pollution and consequent liability.

 The exploration for and development of mineral deposits involves significant risks that may not be eliminated even with a combination of careful evaluation, experience, and knowledge.
-While the discovery of minerals may result in substantial rewards, few properties that are explored are ultimately developed into producing mines.
-Significant expenses may be required to locate and establish mineral reserves, to develop metallurgical processes, and to construct mining and processing facilities at a particular site.
+While discovering minerals may result in substantial rewards, few explored properties are ultimately developed into producing mines.
+Significant expenses may be required to locate and establish mineral reserves, develop metallurgical processes, and construct mining and processing facilities at a particular site.
 It is impossible to ensure that the exploration or development programs planned by the Company will result in a profitable commercial mining operation.
-Whether a mineral deposit will be commercially viable depends on several factors, some of which are: the particular attributes of the deposit, such as quantity and quality of the minerals and proximity to infrastructure; highly cyclical mineral prices; and government regulations, and environmental protection.
+Whether a mineral deposit will be commercially viable depends on several factors, some of which are: the particular attributes of the deposit, such as quantity and quality of the minerals and proximity to infrastructure; highly cyclical mineral prices; and government regulations, including regulations on prices, taxes, royalties, land tenure, land use, importing and exporting of minerals, and environmental protection.
 The exact effect of these factors cannot be accurately predicted, but the combination of these factors may result in the Company not receiving an adequate return on invested capital.